Remmie0/OpenFunsearch/setup_guide.md

 ## Prerequisites
 - Git for cloning the repository
-- Decent hardware as even smaller models are quite memory intensive (segmentation faults can happen)
+- Decent hardware, as even smaller models are quite memory intensive (segmentation faults can happen)
 - Anaconda
 - Ensure your system is up to date:
   ```